Mahmoud-Samy-Creator/Elzero-Web-School/README.md

 ### 🕵️‍♂️ P8) Write a program of award system, the user enters a number between [1, 2, 3, 4], and the system gives him the gift according to the number

 ### 🕵️‍♂️ P9) Write a program of discount system based on no. of year experirence
+### 🕵️‍♂️ P10) Write a program to print the even elements of an integer array